mmmirrra/mmmirrra.github.io/_posts/2023-08-06-MultimediaSystem-data-video-animation.markdown

 - The largest and most difficult to process multimedia data
 - Video is structured multimedia (Consisting of video and audio)
 - Video is classified by screen size and number of frames per second
-  - Frame : Images that make up a video
+  - Frame: Images that make up a video
-    - Computer or TV video : 30 frames per second
+    - Computer or TV video: 30 frames per second
-    - Movie : 24 frames per second
+    - Movie: 24 frames per second
   - So the size of the video is
     - Size of image frame × number of frames per second